 Final Cut Pro X (available for macOS) – A modern video editing application for Mac computers, Final Cut is the professional-level video option for intermediate and experienced users.
-An older sibling of iMovie, Final Cut Pro X (aptly called FCP X) offers a unique interface and a powerfully designed framework to let pros edit quickly and more dynamically than iMovie.
-While there is a bit of a learning curve when compare to iMovie or Adobe Premiere Pro, once you get the handle of ‘how’ the application is best used, the process of using it becomes intuitive and brisk.
+An older sibling of iMovie which has been used to edit educational videos for years, Final Cut Pro X (aptly called FCP X) offers a unique interface and a powerfully designed framework to let pros edit quickly and more dynamically than iMovie.
+While there is a bit of a learning curve when compare to iMovie or Adobe Premiere Pro, once you get the handle of ‘how' the application is best used, the process of using it becomes intuitive and brisk.
 While there were initial complaints about the program when it was released in 2011, Apple has made quick work and tweaked all the problem areas to round the program out and make it a strong contender to both iMovie and Adobe Premiere Pro.

-Adobe Premiere Pro (available for Windows and macOS) – Adobe Premiere Pro is an excellent video editor option from the Creative Pros, and the makers of Photoshop, After Effects and InDesign, Adobe.
-With a cult-like following, and rightly-so, many editors swear by Premiere Pro and it’s ‘more intuitive’ interface when compared to FCP X. While the debate is open to which application is ‘faster’ or ‘easier’ to use, there is no contending that if you wish to use a Windows PC and a Mac to swap your project between, then this is the app for you.
-The learning curve is likely slightly easier than FCP X initially, but if you’re going to seriously considering investing in either FCP X or Adobe Premiere Pro, free trial options are available.
+Adobe Premiere Pro (available for Windows and macOS) – A powerful tool to create n educational video, Adobe Premiere Pro is an excellent video editor option from the Creative Pros, and the makers of Photoshop, After Effects and InDesign, Adobe.
+With a cult-like following, and rightly-so, many editors swear by Premiere Pro and it's ‘more intuitive' interface when compared to FCP X. While the debate is open to which application is ‘faster' or ‘easier' to use, there is no contending that if you wish to use a Windows PC and a Mac to swap your project between, then this is the app for you.
+The learning curve is likely slightly easier than FCP X initially, but if you're going to seriously considering investing in either FCP X or Adobe Premiere Pro, free trial options are available.

 Editing Clips in your Educational Video